Enzo Tortora

-Enzo Tortora (30 November 1928 – 18 May 1988) was an Italian television presenter on national RAI television, who was unjustly convicted of being a member of the Camorra and drug trafficking in 1985, and sentenced to 10 years in jail.
-He was acquitted of all charges by the Supreme Court of Cassation in 1987.
+Enzo Tortora (30 November 1928 – 18 May 1988) was an Italian television presenter on national RAI television, who was wrongfully accused of being a member of the mafia group known as Camorra as well as drug trafficking in 1985, and sentenced to 10 years in jail.
+He was acquitted of all charges by the Supreme Court of Italy in 1987.